List of 40 Famous Forests in India to visit

 Hotel in Guindy National Park

 As the park is inside a city, plenty of hotels are there.
-Taz Kamar Family Hotel and Irish Suites and Spa are famous hotels here.
+Taz Kamar Family Hotel, Irish Suites and Spa are famous hotels here.

 Bhitarkanika National Park is another mangrove national park in India apart from the Sunderban, surrounded by the Brahmani River.
-Previously it was the hunting ground for the royal family.
-The park is mainly a swampland area on one side and the Gahirmatha Beach and Marine Sanctuary.
+Previously, it was the hunting ground for the royal family.
+The park is mainly a swampland area on one side, along with the Gahirmatha Beach and Marine Sanctuary.

-Bhitarkanika National Park Odisha is a tree and mangrove species treasure house. like Heritiera fomes, Excoecaria agallocha, Avicennia officinalis, Ceriops decandra, casuarina, palm, coconut etc.
+Bhitarkanika National Park, Odisha, is a treasure house of tree and mangrove species, including Heritiera fomes, Excoecaria agallocha, Avicennia officinalis, Ceriops decandra, casuarina, palm, coconut, etc.

 Bhitarkanika National Park map